 Educational institutes have been shut since March.
 While some institutes have continued their academic activities through online classes.
 The corporate sector has adopted the work-from-home model.

-The widening digital-divide and poor infrastructure have aggravated the situation, especially in rural and mountain regions.
-Although the urban centres have digital access, the internet facility, the peripheries are lagging behind to have decent internet connectivity which is considered a fundamental right.
+The widening digital divide and poor infrastructure have aggravated the situation, especially in rural and mountain regions.
+Although the urban centres have digital access, the internet facility, and the peripheries are lagging behind to have decent internet connectivity which is considered a fundamental right.

-Gilgit-Baltistan is one of the peripheral marginalized areas being hit hard by digital-divide besides having poor infrastructure, crippled health and education sector.
+Gilgit-Baltistan is one of the peripheral marginalized areas being hit hard by digital divide besides having poor infrastructure, and crippled health and education sector.

 The people of Gilgit-Baltistan are unable to cope with the situation due to degraded 4G often termed as Long Term Evolution (LTE) and fixed broadband internet services provided by SCO.

-The students and professionals who can afford have started travelling to other parts of the country to continue education and secure their jobs.
+The students and professionals who can afford to have started traveling to other parts of the country to continue their education and secure their jobs.
 Others have to freeze their semesters and drop out because of poor internet services.